kevinrutledge/sheq4/README.md

 A tree-walking interpreter for SHEQ4, a higher-order functional language with lexical scoping.
 Written in C.

+## Documentation

+See `docs/` for full implementation details.
+Covers the C implementation, memory management, parsing, and evaluation with diagrams.
+Start with [Overview](docs/01-overview.md).

 ## Getting Started

 Clone the repo, then create your `.env` file: